HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+# Day 30: May 20, 2020

+**Today's Progress**:  Worked on the Javascript Bottega Diner Project and Python Exercises in Classes, Objects and Inheritance.

+**Thoughts:** The Bottega Diner Project is almost finished.
+I'm happy to see progress with getting all of the functions to work properly.
+It is definitely a challenge but setting up the project with all the todos and working on each function one by one really helped.
+It also clarified where I have been having issues in Javascript, which is getting data out of arrays and objects.
+Also worked on Python Classes, Objects and Inheritance using a fun drill method.
+Continued learning UML which helped my overall understanding of software project architecture and database organization.
+Overall, a very productive day.

+**Link(s) to work:** [Bottega Diner Menu Project](https://github.com/HajaSChilds/bottega-diner), [Python Playground](https://github.com/HajaSChilds/python3_playground)

 # Day 29: May 19, 2020

 **Today's Progress**:  Worked on more Javascript DOM manipulation exercises, Array challenges and the Diner Project.